wellyshen/react-cool-dimensions/README.md

 ## Usage

 `react-cool-dimensions` has a flexible [API](#api) design, it can cover simple to complex use cases for you.
-Here are some example to show you how does it work.
+Here are some examples to show you how does it work.

 > ⚠️ [Most modern browsers support ResizeObserver natively](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver).
 You can also use [polyfill](#resizeobserver-polyfill) for full browser support.